57555/fake_visitor/README.md

 visiting a website with linux terminal every n seconds ( random user agent, random ip based on tor ) how to install this tools :

-1: install tor to your system (sudo apt-get install tor , sudo apt-get install privoxy)
+1: install tor and other requirements to your system (sudo apt-get install tor , sudo apt-get install privoxy, pip install PySocks)

 2: download fakevisitor.py